Internet-of-People/iop-profile-server/docs/ARCH-PS-Data-Layer.md

  * Settings - Stores part of the configuration of the profile server including the profile server cryptographic identity.
  * Identities - Stores all identities that are hosted on this profile server.
 All identity profile data are stored in this table except for the profile images that are stored outside the database.
  * NeighborIdentities - Stores all identities that are hosted on neighbor profile servers.
+All identity profile data are stored in this table except for the thumbnail image that is stored outside the database.
  * RelatedIdentities - Stores information about relationships between profiles.
-These relationships are announced by the identities themselves, but they has to be cryptographically proved.
+These relationships are announced by the identities themselves, but they has to be cryptographically proved to be accepted.
- * NeighborhoodActions - Lists of pending actions related to the management of the profile server's neighborhood is stored in this table.
+ * NeighborhoodActions - Lists of pending actions related to the management of the profile server's neighborhood are stored in this table.
 When a profile server is informed about a change in its neighborhood, such as a new server joined the neighborhood, or a server left the neighborhood, a new action is added.
 Similarly, in case of a change in the profile server's hosted profiles database, the change has to be propagated to the followers, which is done through actions in this table.
  * Neighbors - Stores a list of profile servers that the profile server considers to be its neighbors, i.e. updates of their hosted profiles can come from them.